bihealth/bih-cluster/bih-cluster/docs/admin/maintenance.md

 - We will keep around a symlink from `/fast` to `/data/gpfs-1` for some time during a migration phase.

 # Previous Maintenance Windows

+## Slurm Scheduler Updates: September 8, 2020

+- To improve the scheduling behaviour we will need to restart the Slurm scheduler at ~8am.
+- If everything runs well, this will finish after 30minutes (8:30 am).
+- Planned Scheduler Changes:
+    - Introduce automatic routing of jobs to partitions.
+    - Make Slurm scheduler and accounting run more robustly.

 ## Network Maintenance: June 3, 2020